Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Introduction

 The hardness construction in \cite{DBLP:journals/siamcomp/CabelloM13} had used an unbounded number of anchor vertices, but Hlin\v{e}n\'y and Salazar \cite{DBLP:conf/isaac/HlinenyS15} noted that the conclusion of \Cref{thm:anchorNPH} remains true if the graph $H$ moreover has a bounded number (namely at most~$16$) anchor vertices.
 We now discuss further details in this direction.

 Let the anchored graph $H$ from \Cref{thm:anchorNPH} be written as a disjoint union $H=H_1\cup H_2$, where each $H_i$, $i=1,2$, is anchored planar with $a_i>0$ anchors.
-Observe that if $\min\{a_1,a_2\}=1$, then, trivially, $H$ is anchored planar as well.
+Observe that if \mbox{$\min\{a_1,a_2\}=1$}, then, trivially, $H$ is anchored planar as well.
 If $\min\{a_1,a_2\}=2=a_1$ (up to symmetry), then we can efficiently compute the smallest edge cut between the two anchors of $H_1$, and multiply it by the smallest edge cut in $H_2$ between the corresponding two groups (as separated by~the anchors of $H_1$) of the anchors of $H_2$.
 This product equals, again quite trivially, the anchored crossing number of $H$.
 See \Cref{fig:anchbasic}\,b).
-This leaves $a_1=a_2=3$ as the simplest possibly nontrivial case of the anchored crossing number problem.
+This leaves $a_1=a_2=3$ as the simplest possibly nontrivial case of the special anchored crossing number problem.

-We show that the latter case is already hard in our main new result:
+We show that the latter case is already hard in our main result proved later in the paper:

-\begin{theorem} Assume an anchored graph $H$ such that $H=H_1\cup H_2$, where $H_1$ and $H_2$ are vertex-disjoint connected anchored planar graphs, each with $3$ anchors, and given alongside with anchored planar drawings $\ca D_1$ and $\ca D_2$, respectively.
+\begin{theorem} Let $H$ be an anchored graph such that $H=H_1\cup H_2$, where $H_1$ and $H_2$ are vertex-disjoint connected anchored planar graphs, each with $3$ anchors, and given alongside with anchored planar drawings $\ca D_1$ and $\ca D_2$, respectively.
 Moreover, assume that $H$ is such that in every optimal solution to the anchored crossing number of $H$, the subdrawing of $H_i$, $i\in\{1,2\}$, is equivalent (homeomorphic) up to permutations of parallel edges to the given drawing~$\ca D_i$.
-Then it is \NP-hard to compute the anchored crossing number of~$H$. \end{theorem}
+Then it is \NP-hard to compute the anchored crossing number of~$H$. \end{theorem} Note that parallel edges do not play any essential role in the crossing-number context, since they can be subdivided to make the graph simple, or modelled by integer-weighted simple edges as we do here later from \Cref{sec:prelim}.